Silk Commission: Call for UK government response

 He said there was speculation the proposals were being considered alongside devolution considerations in England but warned tackling everything in one go could be "complex".

-Dr Gwilym said the commission's 33 recommendations for Wales were "relatively straight forward" and all but one of the tax matters were already devolved to Scotland, adding: "If they're devolved to Scotland, why not to Wales?"'Implications for UK'
+Dr Gwilym said the commission's 33 recommendations for Wales were "relatively straight forward" and all but one of the tax matters were already devolved to Scotland, adding: "If they're devolved to Scotland, why not to Wales?"